 In theory, you could buy a dress in any color that's tailored to show off your body, and you'll end up with a gorgeous silhouette.
 The difference will be in how the dress sets off your skin tone.

-Party dresses in the right colors will flatter your skin tone.
+Dresses in the right colors flatter your skin tone.
 Believe it or not, this makes a vast, easily visible difference.

-A good color can make you look bright, healthy, and vibrant, without needing a shred of makeup on your face.
+The right color makes you look bright, healthy, and vibrant, without needing a shred of makeup on your face.
 It will bring out the undertones in your skin in a way that gives you a natural glow.

 Think of it as a way to highlight the beauty already in your skin.

 The wrong color, on the other hand, can make you look washed out, ashy, or sick.
-Best case scenario, it's an effect that's pretty "meh."
-Instead of complementing your skin, it's working against it.
+In the best-case scenario, it's an effect that's pretty "meh."
+Instead of complimenting your skin, it's working against it.